-- 2.1 The purpose of the guide is to act as a checklist to support the evaluation of external audit.
-It aims to help Committees: - Evaluate the performance and effectiveness of their external auditors - Manage and review their relationship with their auditors - Work with auditors to secure high quality audit and value for money. - 2.2 While we are undertaking this evaluation now, the guide should be used throughout the year including when we are considering the annual audit plan. - 2.3 While Committee Members should read the full guide, specific reference should be made to the checklist on page 12.
-This does not need completed, but we should use this to help inform our discussion at the meeting. - 2.4 It is recognised that the new Non-Executive members will likely be able to make limited comment at this time. - 2.5 It should be noted that External Audit will be present for this item, however if any member has concerns they would like to raise beforehand please make Chair of committee aware ahead of the meeting.
+- 2.1.
+The purpose of the guide is to act as a checklist to support the evaluation of external audit.
+It aims to help Committees: - Evaluate the performance and effectiveness of their external auditors - Manage and review their relationship with their auditors - Work with auditors to secure high quality audit and value for money. - 2.2.
+While Committee Members should read the full guide, specific reference should be made to the checklist on page 12.
+This does not need completed as the guide is very comprehensive and certain points and questions within the checklist are not relevant to our External Audit arrangements. - 2.3.
+The guide should be used throughout the year including when we are considering the annual audit plan. - 2.4.
+It should be noted that External Audit will be present for this item, however if any member has concerns they would like to raise beforehand please make Chair of committee aware ahead of the meeting.